ibm-cloud-docs/log-analysis/kube.md

 ## [Optional] Step 2.
 Configure a cluster to forward API audit logs to LogDNA
 {: #kube_step2}

-If you want to analyze the cluster's API audit logs through the IBM Log Analysis with LogDNA instance, you must configure your cluster:
+If you want to analyze the cluster's API audit logs through the IBM Log Analysis with LogDNA instance, you must configure your cluster